Browser does not support script.

 Compulsory module

-On this module we will introduce you to the concepts of cost accumulation, allocation and apportionment in a variety of business settings.
-You will explore the principles of financial control, including standard costing and budgeting.
-You will also develop your skills in analysing accounting information and decision making.
+On this module you will learn about cost concepts and methods of basic cost accumulation in a variety of business settings.
+We will explore the principles of financial control, including standard costing and budgeting.
+You will also learn to use basic analytical techniques involved in the provision of accounting information for short and long-term decision making, and address some of the ethical and social considerations which need to be taken into account.

 Year 2